-From 4 May, the Australian Taxation Office (ATO) have opened the final reporting requirements for the JobKeeper Scheme.
+From 4 May, the Australian Taxation Office (ATO) opened the final reporting requirements for the JobKeeper Scheme.

 The following steps will need to be completed before the JobKeeper payments will be processed by the ATO.